How uv Works Under the Hood

 ~/.cache/uv/

-├── wheels/ # Built and downloaded wheel files, keyed by hash
+├── wheels/ # Extracted wheels, keyed by content hash

 ├── sdists/ # Source distributions